30 Highest-Paying Criminal Justice Jobs and Salaries

 Secret Service agents are often involved in traveling for work assignments.
 Also, they learn protocols that involve the protection of the common good or government properties at the highest level.
 They undergo personal background examinations and may need to carry a weapon for their safety.

-Secret Service Agent: $94,000/year
+Secret Service Agent: $149,000/year

 Internal Revenue Service (IRS) Criminal Investigator

-Internal Revenue Service Criminal Investigators usually investigates financial issues such as money laundering and fraud.
+Internal Revenue Service Criminal Investigators usually investigate financial issues such as money laundering and fraud.
 However, when tax evasion becomes a deliberate act, the criminal investigator is sent by the IRS criminal investigators to facilitate.

 Internal Revenue Service Criminal Investigator Salary: $119,091/year